 One of the biggest benefits of having points in a flexible points rewards program, like Citi ThankYou, is that you often redeem points for more value by transferring them to travel partners.

 Each airline’s miles will have slightly different values depending on how you redeem them.
-But receiving 1.7 cents per point is fairly common as an average across most of these partners, with some partners like Singapore Airlines yielding an average value of 2+ cents per point.
+But receiving 1.7 cents per point is fairly common as an average across most of these partners, with some partners like Singapore Airlines or Turkish Airlines yielding an average value of over two cents per point.
 You’ll typically get the highest value by waiting for transfer bonuses, taking advantage of award sales or by booking international business or first-class awards.

 Citi ThankYou transfer partners